Image via Katie Sharp

-As a result of the growing catalogue of evidence, this year the US Senate included provisions to ensure American aid was diverted away from projects "associated with forced evictions."
+Reports of abuses are widespread, having been documented by Human Rights Watch, Amnesty International, and, most comprehensively, by those behind Monday's report.As a result of the growing catalogue of evidence, this year the US Senate included provisions to ensure American aid was diverted away from projects "associated with forced evictions."
 Though this admission has been welcomed by campaigners, it remains painfully unclear how this will actually be achieved.
 Those US and UK citizens who paid their taxes last year gave approximately $600 million and £200 million to the Ethiopian government respectively.
 Almost 10 percent of funding in Ethiopia comes from aid.

 There have been other accounts of similar instances of violence by the Ethiopian government against the Suri people.
 An unverified feature on CNN's iReport, included pictures purported to be of an alleged December 2012 massacre which claimed the lives of 147 people.
 The writer described the aftermath of a dispute over land that was said to have been sold to a gold mining company:"The dead bodies are buried in mass graves deep inside Dibdib forest and some bodies were transported to gold mining holes not far from the Dibdib forest.Some bodies were left out and eaten by vultures and predators.
 Most of the children were thrown into Akobo River.After the massacre, the army sent warnings all around the area that if anyone reports about this, the army will do things to these people who report, and more, even worse, things to the Suri."

-Nyikaw Ochalla, a UK-based activist with Anywaa Survival Organization told VICE News it was important to see the alleged massacre in Maji as part of a wider assault.
+The CNN reported could not be verified by VICE News.
+The picture evidence does not appear to match the massacre described, according to researchers, and the claims have not been independently corroborated.
+The person who wrote the report is thought to be still inside the country.Nyikaw Ochalla, a UK-based activist with Anywaa Survival Organization told VICE News it was important to see the alleged massacre in Maji as part of a wider assault.
 "I saw the pictures and I think it is the reality of what is taking place in Ethiopia right now.
 The pastoralists are being denied their livelihood and their land is being leased out to foreign investors without their knowledge or consent."

-The Ethiopian embassy did not respond to questions from VICE News on the Maji market massacre allegations.
+He also stressed the risks associated with reporting atrocities, both to him and others outside the country, and, most gravely, to those inside.
+One of his contacts from Gambella is currently being detained in a prison hundreds of miles away in Addis Ababa.
+"He was not told why he was detained, but (during his) torture it was revealed it was because he had been communicating with me."Ochalla was just one interviewee for this report who said they were concerned their communications were being monitored.The Ethiopian embassy did not respond to questions from VICE News on the Maji market massacre allegations.
 A UK government spokesman issued a statement saying they "regularly raise human rights with the relevant authorities, including at the highest level of the Ethiopian government."
 They also said they were limited in what they could comment on, as the UK Department for International Development (DFID), which handles aid distribution, is being taken to court by an Ethiopian man from another ethnic tribe who says that he was forced off his land and that his community endured atrocities similar to those depicted here.